bevyengine/bevy-website/content/news/2023-07-09-bevy-0.11/index.md

 The `mode` field in the [`PlaybackSettings`] struct offers a straightforward way to manage the lifecycle of these audio entities.

 By passing a [`PlaybackMode`], you are able to choose whether it plays once or repeatedly, using `Once` and `Loop` respectively.
-If you anticipate that the audio might be played again, you can save resources by temporarily unloading audio using `Despawn` or free up its memory immediately if it is a one-time effect using `Remove`.
+If you anticipate that the audio might be played again, you can save resources by temporarily unloading it using `Despawn`, or free up its memory immediately if it is a one-time effect using `Remove`.

 ```rust
 AudioBundle {